bizzyjay01/My-Portfolio/README.md

 # Introduction
 This is a responsive personal portfolio website where i can keep my subsequent projects for potential developers and clients to view my work while also letting me improve on my skills.
-I built this portfolio majorlly to sharpen my HTML and CSS skills.
+I built this portfolio majorly to sharpen my HTML and CSS skills.

 # Technologies
 HTML and CSS